Dsilva019/Major-Outage-Cause-Category-Classifier/README.md

 ### Summary of Results

 My current baseline model has an accuracy of 0.605 on training data and a score of 0.536 on testing data.
-This tells me while my model can predict the outcome of training data not that well and on new never seen data my model performs even worse.
+This tells me my model can predict the outcome of training data not that well and on new never seen data my model performs even worse.
 This tells me the model is slightly overfitted with the training data and needs more features since it is only accurate 53.6% percent of the time when tested on new data.
+So I would not consider my baseline model as "good."

 # <u>Final model</u>